The u3a Trust publishes a variety of videos in its YouTube channel.

 If you're still stuck for a photo id, you can apply for a free Voter Authority Certificate.
 But you shouldn't leave it to the last minute.

-You might receive an email that warns you about replying without changing the reply address.
+You might receive an email with a big blue box that warns you about replying without changing the reply address.

-AWS accepts any address ending in @haylingu3a.org so there's no problem replying to messages coming from any of those addresses, and you don't see the warning.
+We can send and receive emails using any valid address ending in @haylingu3a.org so there's no problem replying to messages coming from any of those addresses, and you don't see the warning.

-When composing a reply, you can select the highlighted address in the warning message and paste it into the reply address.
+When composing a reply to a message with the 'blue box', you can select the highlighted address in the warning message and paste it into the reply address.
 You can also right click the highlighted address, select 'Copy link' (or similar) and paste that into the reply address.

 If you want to start a completely new conversation with the sender, you can normally click/tap the sender's name in the warning message.